Wild Film Review (2014)

-She plays the troubled character of Cheryl Strayed, a traumatised yet strong minded woman from Minneapolis who falls off the rails in the wake of her mother’s premature death.
+Reese Witherspoon could not have chosen a better storyline to make a come back in.
+Reese plays the troubled character of Cheryl Strayed, a traumatised yet strong minded woman from Minneapolis who falls off the rails in the wake of her mother’s premature death.

 In the mist of a pregnancy drama, Strayed is taken in by a book on the Pacific Crest Trail (PCT), a long-distance hiking trail which spans the Western ridge of America from the Mexican to Canadian border.

-Realising the unrecognisable, damaged person she has become, she decides that she is not yet ready for motherhood but wants to take on the PCT in order to deal with her life crisis.
+Realising the unrecognisable, damaged person she has become, she decides she is not yet ready for motherhood but wants to take on the PCT in order to deal with her life crisis.

-I enjoyed the fact that the spiritual element of this story had the beauty of the environment mixed in with it.
-More than anything, I can relate to the basic idea of self discovery through exposure to nature.
+The scenery within the film is nothing short of spectacular and only left me wanting to hike that exact trail.
+I enjoyed that this story had the beauty of the environment mixed into it.
+More than anything, I can relate to the basic idea of self-discovery through exposure to nature.

 Wild – 10/10.